Nude swimming in US indoor pools: Questioning and decline of nudity

 In 1966 and 1967, the Manitowoc, Wisconsin Recreation Department held evening recreational swimming utilizing school pools, families on Tuesdays, women on Wednesdays.
 On Thursdays, part of the session was for fathers and sons, while the final hour was for men only.
 Women were supplied suits if they did not bring their own; for men and boys, suits were "permitted...those wishing to wear trunks must bring their own".
 Children's classes were on Saturday mornings, with separate sessions by age and sex.
 Only girls were required to bring a suit.

 In a 1973 Duluth, Minnesota school board meeting, a discussion of "skinny-dipping" in the boys junior high school swim classes following complaints from parents who cited modesty according to the supervisor of physical education.
 A school board member called this false modesty in a gym class where students must shower nude.
 For the board, the issue was the $12,000 needed to buy suits for 2500 students in the district.

-During the 1970s, the adoption of mixed-gender swimming led to the gradual abandonment of nude male swimming in schools.
-Federal Title IX rules mandating gender equality in physical education led most schools to switch to co-educational classes, ending nude swimming in public schools by the 1980s.
+Federal Title IX rules mandating gender equality in physical education adding to the trend for elimination of male nudity.
 In the 21st century, the practice has been forgotten, denied having existed, or viewed as an example of questionable behaviors in the past that are no longer acceptable.

 However, Jungian psychoanalyst Barry Miller views the sexualization of nudity in male only situations such as locker rooms and swimming pools as a loss.

+The decline in swimming programs at the collegiate level is also seen as part of a general tendency to favor profit-earning sports such as football and basketball.